|

 Dark Matter in Our Own Galaxy

-The Milky Way is not simply the visible disk of stars and gas you see in photographs.
-It is embedded in an enormous, roughly spherical halo of dark matter that extends roughly 10 times farther from the galactic center than the visible disk.
-This dark matter halo contains approximately 80% of the Milky Way's total mass, meaning the stars and gas we can see represent only about one fifth of what is actually there.6
+The Milky Way is not simply the visible disk of stars in photographs.
+It is embedded in an enormous spherical halo of dark matter extending roughly ten times farther from the galactic center than the visible disk, comprising approximately 80% of the galaxy's total mass.6

-The Sun, orbiting the galactic center at roughly 137 miles per second (220 kilometers per second), is moving through this dark matter halo right now.
-Billions of dark matter particles, if they are particles, are passing through your body every second, interacting with almost nothing.
-Their density at our location is estimated at about 0.3 GeV per cubic centimeter, roughly equivalent to the mass of one proton in every two cubic centimeters of space.
+The Sun, orbiting the galactic center at roughly 220 km/s, is moving through this halo right now.
+Billions of dark matter particles pass through your body every second, interacting with almost nothing.

 06 — Best Evidence